-Life insurance can be a worth tool to protect your family from financial difficulties in the event of your death.
+Life insurance can be a worthy tool to protect your family from financial difficulties in the event of your death.
 On the other hand, it’s easy to feel guilty about spending money on something you might never use.
 The annual premiums for your insurance policy may be too much to bear, even if the policy pays out a death benefit.

 List of contents